Cheap bus tickets from Rome to Marseille

 There is one intercity bus company available to search and book on Wanderu that operates from Rome to Marseille.
 FlixBus connects the two cities by bus, it offers multiple scheduled buses per day for you to choose from.

-"Friday is the busiest travel day for buses as people head from Rome to Marseille for the weekend.
-If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.
+"Sunday tends to be the busiest day for buses, as many passengers take the bus to Marseille at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet."